alwye/get_throttled/README.md

 and whether this is still the case.

-Unfortunately, the format of the output is represented is hexadecimal, so I wanted to write a simple script that would help to traslate this into normal human language.
+Unfortunately, the format of the output is represented is hexadecimal, so I wanted to write a simple script that would help to translate this into plain language.

 Only runs on platforms, where the command above is legit.